 You can check if the pea is infected with aphids by looking closely at the plant.
-These are very light green colored which makes it blend with the plant and it's hard to locate it from a distance.
+These are very light green colored which makes them blend with the plant and it’s hard to locate them from a distance.

-Most often, when the peas are infected by Aphids, the leaves start becoming discolored and gets twisted.
+Most often, when the peas are infected by Aphids, the leaves start becoming discolored and get twisted.

 When using water to clear the plant from Aphids, spray it at the foliage rather than at the root of the plant.

-The groundhogs are the rodents which can destroy the peas at its germination stage or during the harvest.
+The groundhogs are rodents that can destroy the peas at their germination stage or during the harvest.
 The groundhogs look like a squirrel, and they make a burrow and live underground.